Skip to main content

 Initialize Helium

-In your app’s initialization code (typically in main.dart or your root widget), add the following to configure Helium and prepare your paywalls:
+In your app’s initialization code (typically in main.dart or your root widget):

 import 'package:helium_flutter/helium_flutter.dart';